 Six credit hours should be selected from the following list after consultation with the minor advisor.

 NOTE: Some of these courses have prerequisites.
 Permission to waive prerequisites must be obtained from the course instructor after evaluation of student's academic background.

 Admissions and Certification of Minor

-All undergraduate students enrolled in NC State as a degree candidate, other than TATM majors are eligible for admission to this minor program.
-Students seeking to pursue the Minor in the Science of Nonwovens should contact Dr. Pamela Banks-Lee, the Minor Adviser, as listed below.
+All undergraduate students enrolled in NC State as a degree candidate, other than TATM majors, are eligible for admission to this minor program.
+Students seeking to pursue the Minor in the Science of Nonwovens should contact Dr. Pamela Banks-Lee, the Minor Advisor, as listed below.